-You will require a grade 6 in both English and English Language and grade 5 in another humanities subject.
+You will require a grade 6 in English and grade 5 in another humanities subject.
 Learners must have a keen interest in all media forms (TV, magazines, radio, newspapers, online, advertising etc.) Some creative skills would also be beneficial.

 Component 1 - Investigating media language and representation